pulumi/terraform-provider-google-beta/website/docs/r/bigquery_table.html.markdown

     CSV file.
 If your data does not contain quoted sections, set the property value to an empty string.
 If your data contains quoted newline characters, you must also set the `allow_quoted_newlines` property to true.
-    The API-side default is `"`, specified in Terraform escaped as `\"`.
-Due to limitations with Terraform default values, this value is required to be explicitly set.
+    The API-side default is `"`, specified escaped as `\"`.
+Due to limitations with default values, this value is required to be explicitly set.

 * `allow_jagged_rows` (Optional) - Indicates if BigQuery should accept rows